What Is A Bidet Sprayer?

 A full set of instructions will come with your new sprayer, but essentially that is all there is to it.

-This type of bidet connects directly to your bathroom clean water source, not the toilet water, so they are 100% sanitary.
+Please note that a bidet sprayer connects directly to a clean water source, not the toilet water, so they are 100% sanitary.

 Bidet sprayers are usually mounted onto the wall within a reachable distance from the toilet, and they are used to clean up after using the toilet.